 How long does it take to build a new B2B website?

-Thinking of redesigning your website?
-The website design process can take time - here's an idea of what to expect, and when.
+Usually, a complete website design process (or re-design process) takes around 4 - 6 months to get right - here's an idea of what to expect, and when.

 Published: 22 Jan 2020

 7 minutes read

 If you’re thinking of embarking on a new website project, it may be difficult at first to start plotting out how long it will actually take.
 The temptation to dive right into the website design process and get started with a redesign may be strong, but it’s important to understand why you want to redesign your site, and what you’re actually able to do with your available time, team and resources.

 You may need a new website simply because it’s looking a little outdated, or you might not be seeing the results that you want.
 Either way, the only way you can carry out a successful website project is to understand the timescale of your efforts.